seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

       - SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME=demo.faas-scheduler.seatable.com  # Specifies your host name if https is enabled
   ```

-  **Note**：Since the nginx configuration file is only generated automatically when you run the container for the first time, you'd better set `SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME = True` before executing the `docker-compose up -d` command for the first time.
+  **Note**：Since the nginx configuration file is only generated automatically when you run the container for the first time, you'd better set `SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME=True` before executing the `docker-compose up -d` command for the first time.

 If you want to use your own SSL certificate, you can refer to the following steps.

 * Add your own SSL certificate
-  1. Upload the SSL certificate file to the SeaTable FAAS Scheduler data directory : `/Your SeaTable FAAS Scheduler data volume/ssl/`
+  1. Upload the SSL certificate file to the Scheduler data directory : `/Your Scheduler data volume/ssl/`
-  2. Modify the nginx configuration file : `/Your SeaTable FAAS Scheduler data volume/seatable-faas-scheduler/conf/nginx.conf`
+  2. Modify the nginx configuration file : `/Your Scheduler data volume/seatable-faas-scheduler/conf/nginx.conf`
   3. Reload the Nginx configuration file：`docker exec -it seatable-faas-scheduler /usr/sbin/nginx -s reload`

   e.g.